 However, each person's situation is different based on a number of factors that will be taken into consideration by the lender.

 Do you know if your car is in a positive or negative equity position?
 Sign up to Car Credible for free, to simply discover everything you need to know about your car finance deal, all in one place.

 There are three main factors that will need to be considered before you are approved for a loan.

-There's the financial consideration and what your current situation is.
+There's the financial consideration and your current situation.
 There's the budget consideration based on how much you are able to afford.
 Finally, there's the consideration of what you actually want and need out of the car.